rwxrob/zet/20210819171533/README.md

 Did that strike you as inappropriate?

-My official response is, "Fuck off and die."
+My official response is, "Fuck off."

-Thank God I never have to work with the likes of you.
 As Mattew Lesko says, "I'm probably not gonna like you either, so we've just saved each other a ton of time."

 * <https://youtu.be/utiIdR-XVJg>
 * <https://github.com/rwxrob/rwxrob/blob/main/assets/img/mr-rob-gnome.jpg>